-Outside of work I am an ex-biker (sadly the bike had to go due to other priorities), a cook, a bit of a cocktail meister, a husband and a father of 4.
-I like rock/metal music, have several tattoos, and am well known for my mohawk of many colors, although age is catching up with me now and I don't have much hair left :-)
+Outside of work, I am an ex-biker (sadly the bike had to go due to other priorities), a cook, a bit of a cocktail Meister, a husband and a dad of 4.
+I like rock/metal music, have several tattoos, and am well known for my mohawk of many colors, although age is catching up with me now and I don’t have much hair left 🙂

 I am also a humanist, and live by The Affirmations of Humanism: A Statement of Principles and Values, in other words, being a decent human being does not require faith or believing in any god.

 - We are committed to the application of reason and science to the understanding of the universe and to the solving of human problems.

 - We deplore efforts to denigrate human intelligence, to seek to explain the world in supernatural terms, and to look outside nature for salvation.